spookyflame10/Leetcode/C++/MinimumNumberofTapstoOpentoWateraGarden.md

 -   `0 <= ranges[i] <= 100`

 ## Solution 1 (My Greedy Way)
 Use Greedy.
 First get intervals.
-Then sort the intervals first by smallest left then by biggest right.
-Then you pick the interval with biggest right.
-Then for all intervals with left within biggest right you choose a new biggest right. keep on going until right >=n.
+Then sort the intervals first by min left second by max right.
+Then go through the sorted intervals starting from the smallest one, you choose this interval.
+In the loop: you choose the interval with the largest right for all intervals with left within the current right.
+Keep track of count of intervals you choose in ans variable.
+Keep on going until right >=n.

 ```cpp
 // OJ: https://leetcode.com/problems/minimum-number-of-taps-to-open-to-water-a-garden/